 Eligible employees may participate in the supplemental life insurance plan subject to all terms and conditions of the agreement between HPA and the insurance carrier.
 No portion of the supplemental life insurance is paid by HPA.
-Contact the human resources office for additional information.
+Contact your HR Generalist for additional information.